4cysec/Endpoint-Detection-and-Response/README.md

 ![image](https://github.com/4cysec/Endpoint-Detection-and-Response/assets/149924544/a7849e22-66e5-4caa-a8e5-988e51a4e759)

-    From here we navigate to -->processes and we find our malware "MASSIVE_DEPRESSIVE.exe" Note that there is no green check mark indicating a signature for the malware.
+    From here we navigate to-->processes and we find our malware "MASSIVE_DEPRESSIVE.exe" Note that there is no green check mark indicating a signature for the malware.
 A lack of signature can indicate a malicious process.